-In his first season at Fairmont State, Jerrod Calhoun led the largest single-season turnaround in school history by inheriting an eight-win team and guiding them to 23 wins.
-Calhoun’s 2012-13 squad finished the season with a 23-9 record and received an at-large bid in the NCAA tournament.
+In his first season at Fairmont State, Jerrod Calhoun led the largest single-season turnaround in school history by inheriting an eight-win team and guiding it to 23 victories.
+Calhoun’s 2012-13 squad finished the season with a 23-9 record and received an at-large bid to the NCAA Division II Tournament.

 Four of Calhoun’s players received All-WVIAC honors in his first season as head coach, including first-team honoree Isaac Thornton.
 Malik Stith, Isaiah Hill and Brendan Cooper each received second-team honors in the final year of the WVIAC.